symptomnavi.ch

 • You have lost your job or you fear losing it

-• Your physical capacities are affected in the long term and you cannot continue your current professional activity or not to the same extent
+• Your energy or physical well-being are affected in the long term and you cannot carry on with your current job or not in the same way

 What you can do for yourself...